lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 ==========================================

-The Open edX Platform uses `Version 3 of the YouTube API`_, which requires that the application uses an API key.
+The Open edX Platform uses `Version 3 of the YouTube API`_, which requires that the application use an API key.

 If you intend for courses on your Open edX instance to include videos that are hosted on YouTube, you must get a YouTube API key and set the key in the Open edX Platform.

-For more information, see `Set YouTube API Key`_.
+For more information, see `Set YouTube API Key`_ in *Installing, Configuring, and Running the Open edX Platform*.

 *****************
 REST API Changes